Frequently Asked Questions

 • Intel or Apple Silicon (native support)

-• VST3 or AU compatible DAW
+• VST3, AU, or AAX compatible DAW

 • 4GB RAM minimum (8GB recommended)